-Soils vary in their mineral content according to local geology, and these variations affect the relative acidity or alkalinity of the soil—a level that is measured by a pH scale.
-The pH scale rating scale runs from 0 to 14, with a pH of 7 representing a neutral level.
+Soils vary in their mineral content according to local geology, and these variations can in turn affect the relative acidity or alkalinity of the soil—a level that is measured by a pH scale.
+The pH scale rating scale runs from zero to 14, with a pH of seven representing a neutral level.
 Lower numbers are acidic, higher numbers are alkaline.
-The proper pH levels are essential for a plant's ability to take up the nutrients it needs from the soil.

 - Most evergreen shrubs

 - Willow oak

 Plants that require a more acidic soil than they are growing in will often signal this by developing iron chlorosis, a deficiency that causes the leaf veins or entire leaves to turn yellow.
 If this happens, your plants may require that you add a soil amendment to the soil they are growing in, or that you supplement their need for acid with a fertilizer designed to provide it.

 A variety of soil amendments and fertilizers are available to provide this assistance to acid-loving plants.
 Most are readily available at garden centers and home improvement stores.